Distribution of values of higher derivatives of $L'(s,\chi)/L(s,\chi)$: Introduction

-here $\psi_z : \C \rightarrow \C^1$ is the additive character $\psi_z (w) = \exp(i \cdot \text{Re}(\overline{z} w))$ \end{tm}
+Here $\psi_z : \C \rightarrow \C^1$ is the additive character $\psi_z (w) = \exp(i \cdot \operatorname{Re}(\overline{z} w))$. \end{tm}

-\begin{rem} Note that Ihara shows this more generally, in the sense that he considers certain function fields of one variable over a finite field (the theorem is true in this case for $\sigma >3/4$), $K = \Q$ and $\chi$ runs over characters of the form $N(\wp)^{- \tau i}$ and when $K$ is a number field having more that one archimedean prime and $\chi$ runs over all ``normalized unramified Gr\"ossencharacters'' of $K$ modifying the definition of average accordingly. \end{rem} \begin{rem} In a later paper \cite{iharamatsu}, Ihara together with Matsumoto showed the above theorem for $\sigma \geq \frac{1}{2}+\epsilon$, under GRH and with ``mild'' conditions on the test function namely, $\Phi(w) \ll e^{a|w|}$ holds for some $a>0$, or $\Phi$ is the characteristic function of either a compact subset or the compliment of such a subset. \end{rem}
+\begin{rem} Note that Ihara proves this more generally.
+He considers certain function fields of one variable over a finite field (the theorem is true in this case for $\sigma >3/4$).
+He also treats the case $K = \Q$ where $\chi$ runs over characters of the form $N(\wp)^{- \tau i}$, and the case where $K$ is a number field having more than one archimedean prime and $\chi$ runs over all ``normalized unramified Gr\"ossencharacters'' of $K$, modifying the definition of average accordingly. \end{rem} \begin{rem} In a later paper \cite{iharamatsu}, Ihara and Matsumoto proved the above theorem for $\sigma \geq \frac{1}{2}+\epsilon$, under GRH and with ``mild'' conditions on the test function; namely, either $\Phi(w) \ll e^{a|w|}$ holds for some $a>0$, or $\Phi$ is the characteristic function of either a compact subset or the complement of such a subset. \end{rem}

-Similar distribution result for real characters was also proved by Murty and Mourtada, see \cite{mariam1}.
-They showed, for a fundamental discriminant $D$ and a real character $\chi_D$ attached to $D$, let
+A similar distribution result for real characters was also proved by Murty and Mourtada; see \cite{mariam1}.
+For a fundamental discriminant $D$ and the associated real character $\chi_D$, define